Thysbelon/Nelly-GB-synth/README.md

 # Nelly GB Synth

-An LV2 synthesizer plugin that emulates the Game Boy's APU and converts Midi events into Game Boy APU register writes.
+An LV2 and CLAP synthesizer plugin that emulates the Game Boy's APU and converts Midi events into Game Boy APU register writes.

 ## Midi Event to Game Boy APU Register Reference